omnone/grip/README.md

 - CI pulls the *latest* release — until a breaking change breaks the build
 - Dockerfiles have versions copy-pasted from a wiki that nobody updates
 - A new teammate spends an afternoon installing things manually before they can run the project
+- `apt` and `dnf` packages are scattered across Dockerfiles, bootstrap scripts, and CI YAML

 This is a dependency problem, and it deserves a real solution.